noodldocs/noodldocs.github.io/nodes/visual/group.md

 **Mounted**
 This property is used to completely remove the node from the DOM.
 If this property is set to false the node is removed from the DOM.
 It differs from the _Visible_ property where the node is still part of the DOM but invisible.

-### Placement

-**Pos X**
-The X position of the node.
-Either relative to its parent top left corner or relative to its layouted position depending on the _Position_ property.
-Can be specified in pixels or as a percentage of its parent's width.

-**Pos Y**
-The Y position of the node either relative to its parent's top left corner or relative to its layouted position depending on the _Position_ property.
-Can be specified in pixels or as a percentage of its parent's height.

-**Rotation**
-The rotation in degrees.

-**Scale**
-Specifies scaling of this node.
-A value of 0 scales the node down completely so that it is no longer be visible.
-A value of 1 gives it the original size, and a value of 2 doubles the size and so on.

-**Transform Origin X**
-Specifes the X position, within this node, that will be the center for rotation and scale.
-By default it is the center of the node (i.e. 50%) but you can specify an arbitrary value in either percentage of the node's width or explicitly in pixels.

-**Transform Origin Y**
-Specifes the Y position, within this node, that will be the center for rotation and scale.
-By default it is the center of the node (i.e. 50%) but you can specify an arbitrary value in either percentage of the node's height or explicitly in pixels.

 ### Advanced